abovethewater/grunt-webdav-deploy/README.md

 A string value that defines the repository path for releases.

-http and https are supported, as is basic auth of the form:
+http and https are supported, as is inline basic auth of the form:

-  user:password@
+  http(s)://user:password@

 #### options.strategy
 Type: `String`